Instant Pot basmati rice is easy to make, and faster than on a stovetop. Use this recipe to make perfect fluffy white or brown basmati rice!

 - When timer goes off, wait 10 minutes, then release pressure (See Note 3).
 Use a fork to fluff up the rice and serve immediately.

 - Typical ratio for making basmati rice in the Instant Pot is 1 to 1.25 (rice to water) when cooking.
 Although for firmer, al dente rice, add just 1 cup water.

-- I have found that 7 minutes for white basmati works best as any less does not allow for all water to be absorbed into the rice and the bottom of the pan is slightly wet and sticky.
+- I have found that 6 minutes for white basmati works best as any less does not allow for all water to be absorbed into the rice and the bottom of the pan is slightly wet and sticky.
 For brown basmati rice: Pressure Cook at High Pressure for 18 minutes.

 - It will take the pressure cooker about 5-10 minutes to fully pressurize and the 10 minutes after cooking brings the total time to 26 minutes.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.